Interview Prep · by talent · Visual Arts

 - Template

 - "Georgette Chen's still lifes at the National Gallery.
-The first time I noticed how she painted lychee skin — the bumpy texture coming through with just three or four marks — I rethought how much detail I was putting into my own still lifes."
+The first time I noticed how she painted lychee skin — the bumpy texture coming through in just three or four marks — I rethought how much detail I was forcing into my own still lifes."

 Schools that offer this talent via DSA